 - Dean: Have completed 5 years of satisfactory certified contract experience

 - Assistant Principal: Have completed 5 years of satisfactory certified contract experience, plus School Administrator endorsement.
 If you are currently working on your Administrator endorsement, you must complete the requirements by March in order to be eligible for consideration.

 - Principal: 5 years of satisfactory certified contract experience, School Administrator endorsement, plus two completed years’ Assistant Principal experience (or one year completed AP experience plus completed WASL or equivalent program/education).

 Step 4 – Writing ExercisePrincipal and Assistant Principal pool applicants who meet minimum qualifications will be completing a written exercise.
-Dean applicants who meet minimum qualifications will be invited to a Level One interview and do not participate in th Writing Exercise.
+Dean applicants who meet minimum qualifications will be invited to a Level One interview and do not participate in a Writing Exercise.

 Step 5 – Level One Interview – Hiring PoolAssistant Principal applicants who successfully complete the writing exercise are invited to a Level One Interview.
 Principal and Dean applicants who meet minimum qualifications are invited to a Level One interview.
 Interviews will generally not take place on weekends, holidays, or scheduled breaks.